Blog/AI Marketing

 May 20, 2026

-Accounting firms market on three jobs: bring in tax-prep and advisory leads, stay findable in local search across every office, and manage reputation on Google, Yelp, and CPAdirectory.
+Accounting firms market on three jobs: bring in tax-prep and advisory leads, stay findable in local search across however many offices the firm has, and manage reputation on Google, Yelp, and CPAdirectory.
 AI agents now do all three without a partner watching the dashboard every day.

 What an AI marketing agent does for an accounting firm